af83/ucengine-docs/faq.md

 ### #9 Do not allow anybody outside the company to have commit access

 Only Chuck Norris have commit access.
 If you wish to have commit access, please first submit one or more patches that will be accepted.
-We will be more then happy to give you write access afterwards.
+We will be more than happy to give you write access afterwards.

 ### #10 Silence